 The early collapse of British morale played a major part in their undoing.
 Had they started the game with higher morale they might have been able to withstand the loss of the Lee and its crew, but with morale starting at eight that was a blow that set them back considerably.
 Fortune certainly didn't smile on them today.
 Losing the pre-game barrage after the very first phase was the start and events seemed to conspire against them from there.
 C'est la guerre.

-That said, we do think the scenario needs more work and we will give this some thought before we come back for a third time to see if the British can break through to the final map.
+That said, we do think the scenario needs more work.
+We have devised a few changes and will play this a third time to see if the British have any more chance of success.
+You can follow what happens next in this post.

 ReplyDelete